-- 3. A current user of a property Current users of properties designated for reinstatement, without sufficient financial means, who is a legal resident but not a citizen of are not citizens of Cyprus but enjoy permanent residence and are using the property for their own purposes, may apply for social housing or other housing assistance, or for financial assistance from the <component state> of which they are legal residents enjoy permanent residence.
+- 3. A current user of a property designated for reinstatement, without sufficient financial means, who is a legal resident but not a citizen of Cyprus and is using the property for his/her own purposes, may apply for social housing or other housing assistance, or for financial assistance from the <component state> of which they are legal residents.
 Such current users shall not be required to vacate the property until such housing or financial assistance is available, up to a maximum of two years after the Property Board's decision on eligibility for reinstatement. - 4.
 The Property Board shall charge rent to any current user without sufficient financial means, up to the maximum amount possible based on his/her income and wealth.